anatman-org/prime/README.txt

   as if she wanted to make sure
   precisely where each foot landed

+  "they thought nothing
+  could go wrong
+    but they were wrong ..."

-  "and they had a choice
+  and they had a choice
   to risk early delivery at twenty four weeks or my mom might have died"

+i think to myself
+that i don't know how she can get by with such a painful memory that wasn't hers how she almost killed her own mother without lying

+  she is so honest

 we stop
-i grab her arm
 i can see her eyes are watery

+i gently put my fingers around her arm she has me wrapped around her finger

+  we linger
+her sleeve radiates her warmth

+  she smiles

   "all this happened long before i remember! and they are around and fine, both!

   but when i was born
-  my dad looked through the glass at me and said
+  my dad looked through the glass at me and whispered

-      "she looks light as a feather"
+      'she looks light as a feather'

-  and my mom was in recovery
-  and she knew all the nurses
+  and the nurses started calling me his litte feather
+    they all knew my mother -- there's only one hospital on G'on't

+    and she was popular and well respected but my dad's devotion to her and to me made them love us

+later i learn that -- even then -- they would call themselves 'Feather's Army'
+and they still form the core of her fans

-  and they wouldn't let them register a name for me until both she and i were out of danger"
+  and they -- the nurses -- wouldn't let them register a name for me until both my mom and i were out of danger"

 i am caught in her story
 and in the beauty of her expression